Volkswagen New Beetle: Beetle RSi (2001–2003)

 The RSi is a limited 250 unit version of the New Beetle.
 It included a 224 PS 3.2-litre VR6 engine, a 6-speed gearbox, and Volkswagen's four-wheel drive system 4motion, Remus twin-pipe exhaust.
 It was rumored Porsche tuned the suspension but the suspension tuning was actually carried out in-house at VW Individual.
 The suspension was greatly altered at the rear, with geometry more geared to the race track and a rear cross brace behind the rear seats, 80 mm wider fenders, unique front and rear bumpers, a rear diffuser, large rear wing, and 18x9 OZ Superturismo wheels with 235/40ZR-18 tires.
 Inside, it was trimmed in carbon fiber, billet aluminum, and bright orange leather.
 The front seats were Recaro racing buckets.
-Notable disadvantages found were loud cabin noise and shorter rear tire life.

-Ragster concept
+Ragster concept (2005)

 At the 2005 North American International Auto Show, the Volkswagen New Beetle Ragster concept car was introduced.
 It was supposed to be a preview of the future design of the New Beetle.
 The base of the Ragster (the name denoting a cross between a "ragtop" and a speedster) was a New Beetle Convertible modified with a new roof, giving it a much lower roofline, and a unique paint job with silver double stripes.
 The interior differs from the original New Beetle, being a 2+2, and having distinctive control dials.
 The Ragster's rear-view mirror is mounted on its dashboard, a retro feature, reminiscent of the first Type 1s.

-Wolfsburg Edition
+Anniversary Edition (2008)

-The Wolfsburg edition was first released in 2000 with a limited supply being distributed to a select few countries, including the USA, England, Australia, and Japan.
-These came in a limited color choice of white, black, and silver, all sporting a black roof and older styled alloy mag wheels styled off the original beetle steel wheels.
-They all came in the 2.0L 5-speed manual only, no automatic option was available.
-They also had the VW emblem in chrome on black which is similar to what was already being used in the USA, although other countries had chrome and blue VW emblems.
-They were priced at a higher price point than the standard (approx $3000 more depending on the country) which did not buy a lot of value other than a more stylish look.
-This model was soon dropped and later replaced with an unlimited IQ model in white and black.
+The anniversary edition was released in 2008 for the Mexican and Australian markets, and celebrated the 10th anniversary of the New Beetle.
+Based on the Beetle Miami, the car featured the exclusive body colour of "Campanella white", with a black roof and door mirrors, and featured a '10' logo stripe on the side.
+The interior was also modified, featuring black and white leather seats with a '10' logo on the headrest and in the footwells, with a decoration showing the production number of the Beetle.
+The car had a 1.6 litre petrol engine.
+310 New Beetle Anniversary Editions were produced.